telerik/kendo-ui-builder/docs/getting-started/dashboard.md

 ## App State

-Once you create or import an application, the Dashboard displays a status card in the **Cards** view and a list item in the **List** view for the project.
+When you are working on your projects for a long period of time it might happen some issues with your apps.
+You could upgrade the Builder, import an application created with an older or newer version of the Builder or delete your app from the file system.
+In such cases you will not be able to work with your application.
+Every application with an issue has an **App State Label** in order to show you what is the issue and what further actions are needed.

-When you already have projects in the Builder from previous releases or if you import external applications, the tool compares the versions of the application metadata and the metadata that is supported by the Builder, and tries to update to the latest available versions.
-If due to a reason the Builder was not able to successfully proceed with the migration, it renders a tag in the application card (or list item) which reflects the status of the project and indicates what further actions are needed.
-For more information, refer to the documentation on [handling the status tags]({% slug statustags_kuib %}) and [migration]({% slug migration_kuib %}).
+For more information, refer to the documentation on [handling the app state]({% slug app_state_kuib %}) and [migration]({% slug migration_kuib %}).

-// screen of tags
+// screen of app state labels

 ## Log Messages